tobycoleman3/rock-paper-scissors/README.md

 Being this website's only creator, my objective was to make a fun, simple game that kids could play at home.

+# Strategy

+The goal is to make a well-functioning game for all ages.

+# Scope

+For the users i wanted to make the experience as simple as possible with minimilistic effort needed, whilst being based on a relatable TV series.

+# Structure

+To make sure the page is interesting and playing the game doesn't require scrolling or navigating, I wanted a one-page design that displays everything for the user.

+# Skeleton

+With all the important information centred throughout and the action buttons plainly visible and accessible, the website is designed to be clean and easy.

+**wireframe**
+the wireframe is designed using Balsamiq software and is in the [(PDF format)](assets/Rock,%20Paper,%20Scissors%20wireframe.pdf)

+# Surface

+I chose a simple beige background with black lettering because it creates a striking contrast and is visually pleasing.

 ## Features

 # Game Buttons